 Who Is This Tour Best For?

-This tour is perfect for food lovers who enjoy exploring neighborhoods on foot and want to learn about local Roman dishes.
+This tour is great for food lovers who enjoy exploring neighborhoods on foot and want to learn about local Roman dishes.
 It’s well-suited for those wanting a more authentic, behind-the-scenes look at Rome’s culinary scene, away from the crowds.

 It’s also a great choice for travelers who appreciate small-group experiences and enjoy having engaging, friendly guides to enrich their trip.
 If you’re vegetarian, don’t worry—there are options for you here that stay true to local flavors.